papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-foreign-asset.md

 ---
-title: Register a foreign asset
+title: Register a Foreign Asset on Asset Hub
 description: An in-depth guide to registering a foreign asset on the Asset Hub parachain, providing clear, step-by-step instructions.
 ---